oasisprotocol/old-docs/src/api-reference/client/web3-gateway.md

 ## eth.newBlockFilter

 Creates a filter in the gateway, to notify when a new block arrives.
-To check if the state has changed, call :ref:`eth.getFilterChanges <getFilterChanges>`.
+To check if the state has changed, call [eth.getFilterChanges](#eth-getfilterchanges).

 ### Parameters